ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : float = 3.
 ```

-The `@@` application operator applies a parameter (on the right) to a function (on the left).
+The `@@` application operator applies an argument(on the right) to a function (on the left).
 It is useful when chaining several calls, as it avoids writing parentheses, which creates easier-to-read code.
 Here is an example with and without parentheses:
 ```ocaml
 # int_of_float (sqrt (float_of_int (int_of_string "81")));;
 - : int = 9